keithasaurus/koda-validate/docs/how_to/dictionaries/derived.rst

 ----------

 :class:`TypedDictValidator`, :class:`DataclassValidator`, and :class:`NamedTupleValidator`
-can all be made to fail if keys are found that are not in source class's definition.
+can all be made to fail if keys are found that are not in the source class's definition.
 Simply pass ``fail_on_unknown_keys=True`` at initialization.

 .. testcode:: extrakeys